UK Spouse Visa Refusal: 5 Key Reasons

-Learn the common reasons for refusal and take action now to increase your chances of success.
 Contact us today on 0333 305 9375 for immediate advice and assistance or for more information about the services that we provide.

 Appendix FM-SE of the UK Immigration Rules sets out the requirements you need to meet when applying for a Spouse Visa.
 If you fail to comply with any of these conditions, you will receive a Spouse Visa refusal letter.

 There are several reasons why your Spouse Visa application can be rejected.
 The Home’ Office’s guidelines for Marriage Visa eligibility are very strict, and it is essential to provide all the required evidence to highlight the merits of your case.
+Here are the top reasons for rejection of your Spouse Visa application:

-Most importantly, you must prove that your relationship is genuine.
+• Lack of Genuine and Subsisting Relationship Evidence.
 Any discrepancies in your situation may lead the UKVI to believe that you are committing fraud on your application.

 In many cases, after receiving a refusal, you can try to submit a new application, or even appeal the Home Office’ decision.
 However, this will delay your case, making you wait a long time before you can join your partner in the UK.
+Below you will find the further details of the 5 top reasons Spouse Visas are rejected.

 Section EC-P of Appendix FM of the Immigration Rules defines as a partner anyone who is: